 Real talk: “JanuFeb” can be grim.
 The holidays are a distant memory, and now you have to slog through a barrage of dark, frigid days until spring makes its glorious appearance.

 To escape that persistent winter funk, shake off that heated Snuggie and take a trip to the garden center.
-Studies suggest that stocking your home full of humble houseplants can boost your mood, big time — not to mention make your space feel cleaner, brighter, and healthier.
+Here are three great reasons to add houseplants to your home this winter:

 Keeping all those green guys alive is good for you, too.
 Research has shown taking care of plants can increase a sense of well-being and reduce stress.